Sean Goss: Queens Park Rangers

 On 28 January 2017, having never made a senior appearance for Manchester United, Goss joined Queens Park Rangers on a three-and-a-half-year contract for a fee of £500,000.
 He made his professional debut on 1 February 2017, coming off the substitutes bench in a Championship game against Newcastle United at St James' Park which finished 2–2.

 Goss moved on loan to Scottish Premiership club Rangers in January 2018, for the rest of the season.
 He made his competitive debut for the club on 24 January, in a 2–0 home win against Aberdeen, in which he was one of four debutants for the club.
 He scored his first goal for Rangers in a 2–1 loss against Hibernian on 3 February.
 Manager Graeme Murty said that he wanted to sign Goss on a permanent basis, which angered QPR manager Ian Holloway.

 Having played one match for QPR in the EFL Cup in September 2018, on 31 January 2019, Goss returned to Scotland's top flight to join St Johnstone on loan until the end of the 2018–19 season.
 He played seven games for the team from Perth, starting on 3 February when they lost 2–0 at home to leaders Celtic.

 Shrewsbury Town

 On 16 August 2019, Goss joined League One side Shrewsbury Town for an undisclosed fee.
 He made his debut for the club the following day, starting in a 0–0 draw at home to Rochdale.
 In his second appearance for the club, a 3–2 away win at Accrington Stanley on 20 August, Goss was awarded the man of the match award.
 On 12 May 2021, it was announced that he would leave Shrewsbury at the end of the season, following the expiry of his contract.

 Motherwell

 In August 2021, Goss signed a two-year contract with Scottish Premiership club Motherwell.
+On 31 May 2023, Motherwell announced that Goss, along with 14 other players were now out of contract with the club.

+Asteras Tripolis

+On 22 September 2023, Goss signed for Super League Greece club Asteras Tripolis on a contract until the summer of 2025.